-Early Bird registration is officially OPEN to accommodate those that want to get a head start on the planning process.
-Space is limited at the conference venue, so we suggest that you register soon and secure your spot!
+Early Bird registration is OPEN to accommodate those who want to get a head start on their plans.
+Space is limited at the historical Union League Club, so we suggest that you register soon and secure your spot!

-In the coming days, we will begin rolling out more detailed information about the session topics, committed speakers, agenda and more.
+From now until June, we will continue to provide more information about the session topics, committed speakers, agenda, and more.
 Any other questions?
-Feel free to send them to info@highgrounddairy.com.
+Feel free to sed them to info@highgrounddairy.com

 Union League Club Chicago